 All failed projects were characterized by super demands on effort level during the period preceding the project release.
 This lead to a considerable loss of productivity and increased the risk of attrition.

-In my projects, I tend to encourage a “war room” kind of atmosphere during inception so that the team quickly gets off the mark!
+In my projects, I tend to encourage a "war room" kind of atmosphere during inception (not during culmination) so that the team quickly gets off the mark!